scutjay/readingo/readme.md

 ### What commands do we support?

-We list supported commands in file ./constant/redis.go.
-There are two maps, one for read commands and the other for write commands, corresponds two role in this system: <i>readonly</i> and <i>readwrite</i>.
+We list supported commands in file constant/redis.go.
+There are two list, one contains read commands and the other one contains write commands.

-### How to configure?

-We provide config samples in folder <i>./sample</i>, and the real ones should be put under the runtime directory.
+### Two Authentication ways

+When "auth.anonymous" is configured as true, the system could be accessed without login.

+When "auth.anonymous" is configured as false, user need to log in with username and password.
+We provide two roles for user:
-- conf.yml
+- readonly
-- log4go.xml
+- readwrite

 ### Application Architecture